Geometry-preserving and interpretable dimension reduction for compositional data: Compositional KDR formulation ( )

 We first state the \textit{pullback theorem} \cite[Theorem~2.9]{saitoh2016theory} which describes the exact members of the RKHS $\ch_\cx^p$ associated with the kernel $k_\cx^p(x, x'):= k_\cz(p(x), p(x'))$:

 The equality \eqref{eq: pullback RKHS} defines a \textit{pullback operator} $p^*:\ch_\cz\to\ch_\cx^p$, sending $g\in\ch_\cz$ to $g\circ p \in\ch_\cx^p$.
 By the pullback theorem, the pullback operator is bounded and surjective, indicating that essential information in $\ch_\cx^p$ can be completely recovered in the target RKHS $\ch_\cz$.
-However, a tricky part is that the map $p^*$ is not necessarily injective.
+However, the map $p^*$ is not necessarily injective, especially when $p$ is not surjective; for instance, if $g\in\ch_\cz$ is supported outside the image of $p$, it becomes zero inside $\ch_\cx^p$.
 We will see, nonetheless, that at the covariance operators level, the essential covariance information is not lost, thereby establishing the equivalence at the conditional covariance level.

 We start with the compatibility result related to the cross-covariance operators $\s_{Yp(X)}$ and $\s_{YX}^p$ defined on the different domains, $\ch_\cx^p$ and $\ch_\cz$.
 The following lemma establishes the coherence between these operators: